sh4d0wy/FluxSwap/README.md

 1. **Deploy to Testnet**
    - Deploy contracts to Ethereum testnet
-   - Deploy NEAR solver to testnet
+   - Deploy TON contracts to testnet
    - Configure and start the relayer

 2. **Testing**